memento-ai/Memento/packages/synopsis-agent/README.md

 }
 ```

-In this example, the `createSynopsisAgent` function is used to create a `SynopsisAgent` instance with the provided configuration and database connection.
-The `run` method generates a synopsis of the latest exchange.

 The `SynopsisAgent` class has the following key methods:

-- `run()`: Retrieves the latest user and assistant messages, along with up to 1000 tokens of the most recent synopses, generates a prompt, and sends it to the conversation instance to generate the synopsis.
+- `run()`: Generates a synopsis of the latest exchange based on the provided instructions.
 - `generatePrompt()`: Prepares the prompt for synopsis generation by fetching recent synopses and the latest user and assistant messages.
+- `getSynopses()`: Retrieves the recent synopses from the database.
+- `getLatestUserMessage()`: Fetches the most recent user message from the database.
+- `getLatestAssistantMessage()`: Fetches the most recent assistant message from the database.

 The `SynopsisAgent` uses a template-based approach with Handlebars to generate the prompt, ensuring consistent formatting and instructions for the synopsis generation.